 Real estate market in the QCA has been and will always be a "Buyer's Market".
-Majority of our customers have been extremely successful in pricing their property correctly and selling them quickly.
+The majority of our customers have been extremely successful in pricing their property correctly and selling them quickly.
 Their success has been the main reason behind our success.
 However, a small minority of them have not been able to price their home correctly and have not been successful as FSBO as a result.
 The most common problem we have seen is to convince them about one simple thing.
 It is not a problem with the exposure, it is their price.
-Unfortunately many of them leave QCFSBO® website thinking that listing on the MLS with a Realtor will probably do the trick.
-As we have noted elsewhere on this site, MLS does not bring any additional exposure.
-If a property does not sell on QCFSBO® in 60 days for a certain asking price, it is almost impossible to sell that property for a higher price, with or without a Realtor.
-Typically when these sellers leave QCFSBO® to list with a Realtor, many end up lowering the price AND paying a 7% commission on top of that before a sale occurs.
+Unfortunately many of them leave QCFSBO® thinking that listing on the MLS with a Realtor will probably do the trick.
+As we have noted, the MLS is a concept of exclusivity that has come and gone.
+It does not bring any additional exposure.
+If a property does not sell on QCFSBO® in 60 days for a certain asking price, it is quite unlikely that it will sell for a higher price, with or without a Realtor.
+Typically when these sellers leave QCFSBO® to list with a Realtor, many end up lowering the price AND paying a 5-7% commission on top of that before a sale occurs.
 Some of them return to QCFSBO® realizing that they cannot afford to lower the price and pay the commission at the same time.
 When they do return, they usually sell very quickly this time around as they have learned to price their house more realistically.

 However, there is a cost involved in all of this when the seller spends 3-6 months with a Realtor before realizing they cannot sell because the price is still too high.
 It is the "Opportunity Cost" that we do not want FSBO sellers to incur.
 By losing six months or more, these sellers have lost money by paying for